puppetlabs/puppet-rfc/arm-7.puppet_types/puppet_types.md

 Instantiation
 -------------
 Instantiation is based on a `new` function that takes a hash with values.
-Further detailing can be done with a lambda that is given the newly instantiated object.
+Further detailing can be done with a lambda that is given the newly (not yet fully) instantiated object.

     MyType.new {
       my_attr => 10